A Plug-and-Play Method for Guided Multi-contrast MRI Reconstruction based on Content/Style Modeling: Methods

 \subsubsection{Unpaired MUNIT pre-training}

-We define an image domain as the set $\mathcal{X}_i$ of images of a certain contrast comprising the dataset, where $i \in \{1,2\}$.
-"Content" $c \in \mathcal{C}$ is defined as the underlying contrast-independent structure and is represented as a set of feature maps, whereas "style" $s_i \in \mathcal{S}_i$ corresponds to the various modes of variability in one domain which cannot be explained by the other, e.g. global effects of acquisition settings, contrast-specific tissue features, etc., and is represented as a low-dimensional vector.
-MUNIT posits the existence of functions $G_i^*: \mathcal{C}\times\mathcal{S}_i \rightarrow \mathcal{X}_i$ and their inverses $E_i^* = (G_i^*)^{-1}$, and learns them jointly via unpaired training, given samples from marginal distributions $p(x_i)$.
-In practice, the encoder $E_i$ is split into content encoder $E_i^c$ and style encoder $E_i^s$.
-Thus, the content/style model is specified as $M = \{E_1^c, E_2^c, E_1^s, E_2^s, G_1, G_2\}$.
+We define an image domain as the set $\mathcal{X}_i$ of images of a given contrast comprising the dataset, where $i \in \{1,2\}$.
+"Content" $c \in \mathcal{C}$ is defined as the underlying contrast-independent structure and represented as a set of feature maps, whereas "style" $s_i \in \mathcal{S}_i$ corresponds to the various modes of variability in one domain which cannot be explained by the other, e.g., global effects of acquisition settings, contrast-specific tissue features, etc., and is represented as a low-dimensional vector.